 - Use spot instances with flexible instance types, sizes, families, and so on.

 Fast setup – available in minutes

 The above tips will allow you to save money on AWS EC2 configuration and application.
-There are several ways of saving money on EC2 applications which will require scaling up and down as part of the load balancing strategies.
-Spot instances are a great way of saving money for EC2 applications where compute power is needed only in spikes of demand.
+There are several ways of saving money on EC2 applications which will require scaling up and down as part of the load-balancing strategies.
+Spot instances are a great way of saving money for EC2 applications where computing power is needed only in spikes of demand.